ibm-cloud-docs/AnalyticsEngine/data-skipping.md

 ## Geospatial data skipping
 {: #geospatial-skipping}

-You can also use data skipping when querying geospatial data sets using [geospatial functions](https://www.ibm.com/support/knowledgecenter/en/SSCJDQ/com.ibm.swg.im.dashdb.analytics.doc/doc/geo_functions.html) from the [spatio-temporal library](/docs/AnalyticsEngine?topic=AnalyticsEngine-geospatial-geotemporal-lib).
+You can also use data skipping when querying geospatial data sets using [geospatial functions](https://www.ibm.com/support/knowledgecenter/en/SSCJDQ/com.ibm.swg.im.dashdb.analytics.doc/doc/geo_functions.html){: external} from the [spatio-temporal library](/docs/AnalyticsEngine?topic=AnalyticsEngine-geospatial-geotemporal-lib){: external}.

 - To benefit from data skipping in data sets with latitude and longitude columns, you can collect the min/max indexes on the latitude and longitude columns.
-- Data skipping can be used in data sets with a geometry column (a UDT column) by using a built-in [Xskipper plugin](https://xskipper.io/api/indexing/#plugins).
+- Data skipping can be used in data sets with a geometry column (a UDT column) by using a built-in [Xskipper plugin](https://xskipper.io/api/indexing/#plugins){: external}.

 The next sections show you to work with the geospatial plugin.